Bugyei-Thomas/Bugyei-Thomas/README.md

   <br>

 ### 💼 Projects
 I currently have a few projects on public, the rest private because I don't want you to see how good I am at coding.
-(I suck at production coding, something simple and effective and I'm done).
+(I suck at long production coding, something simple and effective and we rollout!!).
 <br>
 <br>